ovh/docs/pages/cloud/vps/using_kvm_for_vps/guide.en-au.md

 ### Connecting to the KVM via the Control Panel

 After logging in to your Control Panel, simply go to the page for managing your VPS.
-On the right, you will see a button labelled `KVM`{.action}:
+You will see a button labelled `KVM`{.action}:

 ![Click on the KVM button](images/activating_kvm_manager.png){.thumbnail}